StateVoicesNational/Spoke/README.md

 For developers, please see our recomendations for [deploying locally for development](/docs/HOWTO_DEVELOPMENT_LOCAL_SETUP.md).

 ### Quick Start with Heroku
 This version of Spoke suitable for testing and, potentially, for small campaigns.
-This won't cost any money and will not support production usage.
+This won't cost any money and will not support production(aka large-scale) usage.
 It's a great way to practice deploying Spoke or see it in action.

 <a href="https://heroku.com/deploy?template=https://github.com/MoveOnOrg/Spoke/tree/v9.0">